 Organic waxes, those that are natural like Carnauba require time to cure, (hardening process...a process that results in a wax forming a "hard shell" following full evaporation of the solvent carrier).
 If you apply a wax or any product which has this solvent within, and you haven’t allowed the previous product you applied sufficient time to cure then all you are doing is introducing that solvent back into that product and breaking down what you have just applied – As such, when you apply a wax over a wax, then all you’re doing is removing the previous layer of wax.
 Apply 5 layers of wax in one go results in you removing 4 layers in the process!

 How many layers can I apply?
 Well a debatable topic again but applying more than 1 layer of wax to be effective is possible, so long as you allow the product to fully cure.
 Assuming you apply the wax nice and thin, the cure times will range from 1 - 24 hours, depending on what wax you use; we recommend at least 12hrs for Killerwaxx Paste Wax to fully harden (times can also vary depending on temperature and humidity).
-In my opinion, any more than 2 layers of wax usually won’t make any difference to protection or shine.
+Adding a number of layers taking into account full curing can increase shine, but layers have to be thin, humidity and other factors right in order that you do not diminish your 'optically clear' finish.

 This guy I met also told me of his issues with his wax always ghosting.
 Wax Ghosting is where your car hazes over a few hours after the waxing process.
 This usually occurs when too much product is applied, and this can be a single layer of too much wax or multiple layers in one go.
 Lots of wax means lots of solvent and this solvent has to evaporate before the wax can fully cure and harden – the ghosting is where the solvent is still evaporating.
 A quick buff will usually remove this hazing, but the hazing usually returns until the solvents have evaporated.
 Thin layers are better than slapping on loads!